sasha-fedorov/rubiks-cube/README.md

 This website is **deployed using GitHub Pages** and can be accessed at: [https://sasha-fedorov.github.io/rubiks-cube/](https://sasha-fedorov.github.io/rubiks-cube/)

+Deploying the static website using GitHub Pages was straightforward.
+I navigated to the **Repository Settings**, then to the **Pages** section.
+There, I selected Deploy from a branch as the source, chose the **master** branch, kept the default root (/), and clicked **Save**.
+After a short wait, the website became accessible via the link provided above.

 ## Goals

 - Practice HTML/CSS and content structure